Al-Malik al-Rahim

-Reign
+Life

 Independent rule

 Upon his father's death, he took the throne in Baghdad with the title "al-Malik al-Rahim".
 His succession to the entire Buyid Empire was prevented by his brother Abu Mansur Fulad Sutun, who took control of Fars.
 The two then entered into a struggle for supremacy.
 During this period Al-Malik al-Rahim appointed the Fasanjas Ala al-Din Abu'l-Ghana'im Sa'd as his vizier.
 In 1049, Al-Malik al-Rahim sent an army under his brother Abu Sa'd Khusrau Shah, who managed to capture Shiraz and also capture Abu Mansur.

 However, Abu Sa'd Khusrau was shortly forced back to Iraq due to increased hostility between the Turks and the Dailamite troops there.
 At about the same time, the Buyid lands in Oman were permanently lost.
 Abu Mansur then became the ruler of Fars once again, and captured parts of Ahvaz from Al-Malik al-Rahim.
 Al-Malik al-Rahim, however, managed to recapture Ahvaz and seize another town named Askar Mukram from Abu Mansur.
 The next year, a combined army of Arab and Kurdish tribes ravaged Ahvaz and its surrounding regions, but were later repelled by Al-Malik al-Rahim.

 In 1051 or 1052, Al-Malik al-Rahim once again defeated Abu Mansur and captured Fars.
 He then appointed Abu Sa'd Khusrau Shah as governor of the province.
 Shiraz, however, was lost in 1053 or 1054, when Abu Mansur returned as a vassal to the Seljuk ruler Toghrül.
 In 1055, a Dailamite military leader named Fuladh captured Shiraz and forced Abu Mansur to withdraw from Fars.

 Fuladh then made an agreement with Al-Malik al-Rahim where he agreed to acknowledge his authority.
 However, Al-Malik al-Rahim and Abu Sa'd Khusrau Shah did not trust him, and, along with Abu Mansur, reconquered Shiraz from Fuladh.
 Abu Mansur then once again agreed to acknowledge the authority of Al-Malik al-Rahim.